cabuelow/shark-conservation-multiple-outcomes/README.md

 **TODO**

+- wrangle Jordan's data
+- get covariates
+- re-run models
+- work on third model

-- work on stronger priors for both models - maxn and ingestion
+- work on stronger priors and run more iterations for ingestion model
 - run for more iterations see if improves more iterations
 - try SAR lag models to address spatial autocorrelation - especially ingestion model